Kreolwolf1/factory-nodejs/lib/auth/readme.md

 ```

-###How to Execute Your Code After Authentication
+###How to Execute Your Code after Authentication

-If you want to execute your code after successful authentication, there are two ways to do so.
-First, you can add your listener to the ***successLoginevent*** event.
+There are two ways to execute your code after successful authentication.

+First, you can add your listener to the **successLoginevent** event:

 ```js
 auth.on('successLogin', function (profile) {